WeMoveEU/ams/README.md

 Extension provides handling mailer objects in CiviCRM for transactional emails (not CiviMail!).

-There is no user interface, yet.
+There is only page displaying current settings, on url civicrm/gooseberry/settings.

 Assumptions: